Good Samaritan Hospital School of Medical Laboratory Science

 - Provide a structured education program for the training of laboratory professionals.

-- Provide a source of trained medical technologists for this institution, other medical facilities in our immediate and other areas of the country.
+- Provide a source of trained medical laboratory scientists for this institution, other medical facilities in our immediate and other areas of the country.

-- Maintain a well-qualified education staff of medical technologists to assure the clinical relevance of the program.
+- Maintain a well-qualified education staff of medical laboratory scientists to assure the clinical relevance of the program.

 - will be proficient in performing the full range of clinical laboratory tests in areas such as hematology, clinical chemistry, immunohematology, microbiology, serology/immunology, coagulation, molecular biology, and other emerging diagnostics.